 If you’re a seasonal sufferer who’s looking for ways to treat allergies other than medication, here are some tips for natural relief:

 - First, get tested for regional allergies.
 The seasonal allergies you have depend upon where you live and what kind of allergens are in the air.
 If you live in an area with high humidity, your allergic reaction will likely be stronger as pollen thrives in these areas.
 Getting tested for allergies can help you determine what’s causing your symptoms and how best to treat them.

 - Some allergy specialists suggest that your diet plays a role in controlling symptoms.
 If you suffer from weed pollen allergies, what you don’t eat can make a difference.
 New York University allergist Dr. Clifford Bassett recommends avoiding melon, banana, cucumber, sunflower seeds, chamomile, and any herbal supplements containing Echinacea, as these can make symptoms much worse.
-Click here to check out more tips about foods and herbs like garlic and 'butterbur' that may help relieve or ward off symptoms.

 - Some experts swear by nasal rinses to wash out the allergens that get in your nose.
 Irrigation with neti pots, hydrating irrigating units, and squeeze bottles are becoming more mainstream – some experts think the treatment is even more effective than medication!
 Nasal irrigation – rinsing the nose and nasal passages, typically with a salt water solution – is a cheap and easy way to alleviate allergy symptoms.
 You can even do the rinse yourself at home.
 Check out this how-to video from the University of Michigan Health System.